jb-delafosse/linky-note/README.md

 - Can convert wikilinks to markdown links and reciprocally
 - All this, entirely configurable through a simple stepper using `linky-note init` command

+Limitations: If using wikilinks, a filename should be the same as it's title

 ![init](img/init.png)

 An example applied on Architectural Decision Records is available [here](examples/adr/adr.md)